---

 ## Prediction intervals: quantifying forecast uncertainty

-A point forecast — "tomorrow's AQI will be 62" — hides everything that matters for decision-making.
+A point forecast — "tomorrow's AQI will be 62" — hides what a decision-maker needs.
 Should the county issue a health advisory?
-That depends on whether 62 means "almost certainly between 55 and 70" or "could easily be 200." **Prediction intervals** give you that range.
+That depends on whether 62 means "almost certainly 55 to 70" or "could easily be 200." **Prediction intervals** report the range.

 ```{python}